 Architecture and tickets

-Architecture is one of the main topics in Venice.
-The buildings date back to the Middle Ages, some even older.
-Most of them are palaces of enormous size, often magnificently decorated, with architectural elements from the Gothic, Renaissance and Baroque periods.
-In addition to the Doge’s Palace, St. Mark’s Basilica and the Campanile, there are some lesser-known but nevertheless worthwhile places to visit.
+Many themes in 2025 were based on buildings from the Middle Ages, some even older.
+Most are palaces of enormous size, often magnificently decorated, with architectural elements from the Gothic, Renaissance, and Baroque periods.
+In addition to the Doge’s Palace, St. Mark’s Basilica, and the Campanile, there are some lesser-known but still worthwhile places to visit, which of course can still be visited this year.

 The Palazzo Contarini del Bovolo is a work of art of Venetian architecture.
 An exciting late Venetian Gothic building, built in the 14th century.
 The architectural highlight is the beautiful spiral staircase, shaped like a screw and built in the Renaissance period.